hchyang/qacct/README.md

   -h, --help            show this help message and exit -q QUERY, --query QUERY
-                        the string you want to query -a, --all             print all the matching records, not just the last one -d DAYS, --days DAYS  find all the matching records in last INT days [3]
+                        the string you want to query -d DAYS, --days DAYS  find all the matching records in last INT days [3] -l, --last            print the last matching record, not all of them
 ```